Updated January 20, 2021

 Every landlord goes through rent negotiations at one point or another.
-Either a great prospective tenant wants to negotiate before signing the lease or an excellent tenant wants to negotiate before renewal.
+Either a great prospective tenant wants to negotiate rent prices before signing the lease, or an excellent tenant wants to negotiate before renewal.

 Conduct Market Research